Everyone in the White House cluster who has said they tested positive for the coronavirus

 The president announced late Thursday night that he and first lady Melania Trump had tested positive for the coronavirus, joining several other high-ranking US government officials who have contracted SARS-CoV-2.

 Lawmakers have occasionally tested positive before.
-In addition to Sen. Mike Lee of Utah, who followed Trump’s announcement with a tweet announcing a positive test of his own, two other Republican senators tested positive over the spring and summer: Rand Paul of Kentucky and Bill Cassidy of Louisiana.
+In addition to Republican Sen. Mike Lee of Utah, who followed Trump’s announcement with a tweet announcing his own positive test, two other Republican senators tested positive over the spring and summer: Rand Paul of Kentucky and Bill Cassidy of Louisiana.
 And on Friday evening, Sen. Thom Tillis (R-NC) announced he had also tested positive.

 The virus has also infected at least 14 House members — nine Republicans and five Democrats — since March.
 But this is the first time the virus, which has killed more than 208,000 Americans, has spread in such a concentrated manner among White House officials, staffers, and members of the press corps.